-The Company's income tax provision (benefit) for both current and prior year periods is different from the U.S. statutory rate due to foreign operations being taxed at lower effective rates and substantially no income tax benefits have been recognized for the losses incurred by foreign subsidiaries as the recoverability of such tax benefits through loss carryforwards or carrybacks is not reasonably assured.
+The Company's income tax provision (benefit) for both current and prior year periods is different from the U.S. statutory rate due to income from certain foreign operations being taxed at lower effective rates and substantially no income tax benefits being recognized for the losses incurred by certain foreign subsidiaries as the recoverability of such tax benefits through loss carryforwards or carrybacks is not reasonably assured.

-4. Comprehensive Loss
+4. Comprehensive Income (Loss)

-Comprehensive income (loss) amounted to (\$7.2) million for the first quarter of fiscal 2003 and (\$33.4) million for the first quarter of fiscal 2002 and was comprised of net income (after cumulative effect of accounting change of (\$37.9) million for the first quarter of fiscal 2002) and foreign translation adjustments for both periods.
+Comprehensive income (loss) amounted to \$4.5 million for the second quarter of fiscal 2003 and \$(2.7) million for the year-to-date period, compared to \$(4.7) million and \$(38.1) million for the prior year quarter and year-to-date periods, respectively.
+Comprehensive income (loss) for all periods presented was comprised of net income (loss) (after cumulative effect of accounting change of \$(37.9) million for the year-to-date of fiscal 2002) and foreign translation adjustments.
 The Company does not provide income taxes on the impact of currency translations as earnings from foreign subsidiaries are deemed to be permanently invested.